zithro/qubes-doc/arch-spec-0.3.md

 KVM uses standard Linux security mechanisms to isolate and contain the I/O emulator process, such as ad- dress space isolation and standard ACL mechanisms.
 Those can be further extended by using e.g. SELinux sandboxing.
-This means that the isolation quality that KVM provides cannot be significantly better than what a regular Linux kernel can provide to isolate usermode processes^6.
+This means that the isolation quality that KVM provides cannot be significantly better than what a regular Linux kernel can provide to isolate usermode processes^6^.

-Xen uses virtualization for the I/O emulator isolation, specifically para virtualization, just in the very same way as it is used for regular VM isolation, and doesn't relay on Linux to provide any isolation.
+Xen uses virtualization for the I/O emulator isolation, specifically para virtualization, just in the very same way as it is used for regular VM isolation, and doesn't rely on Linux to provide any isolation.

-#### Driver domains support
+#### Driver domains support (OUTDATED)

 A very essential feature for the Qubes OS is the ability to sandbox various drivers, so that even in the case of a bug in a driver, the system could be protected against compromise.
 One example here could be a buggy